 Pond creation, and pond restoration (rather than maintenance), do not have 'Permitted Development Rights' in Scottish Planning Policy, so may be subject to planning permission.
 It is an item requirement for you to 'obtain planning permission, or have confirmation that planning permission is not required for your proposed pond' to claim the funding.
-Contact your local planning authority in good time before starting operations to confirm their requirements for your ponds.
+Contact your local planning authority for advice.
+You will need to either have planning permission or confirmation that it is not required by your local planning authority before an AECS contract can be issued.